openturns/openturns/python/doc/theory/data_analysis/bic.rst

 By definition of the likelihood, the higher :math:`L_i`, the better the model describes the sample.
-However, using the likelihood as a criterion to rank the candidate probability distributions would involve a risk: one would almost always favour complex models involving many parameters.
+However, using the likelihood as a criterion to rank the candidate probability distributions would involve a risk: one would almost always favor complex models involving many parameters.
 If such models provide indeed a large numbers of degrees-of-freedom that can be used to fit the sample, one has to keep in mind that complex models may be less robust that simpler models with less parameters.